Table of contents

 Some popular interfaces are the Driver interface, Statement interface, Connection interface, ResultSet interface, etc.

-DriverManager class, Blob class, Clob class, Types class.
+DriverManager class, Blob class, Clob class, and Types class.

 What is the importance of JDBC DriverManager?

-The main work of the DriverManager is to load a specific driver for a database as various databases may have a different driver.
+The main work of the DriverManager is to load a specific driver for a database, as various databases may have different drivers.

 Conclusion

-The Java Database Connectivity (JDBC) is a Java API (Application Programming Interface) that is responsible for connecting the Java applications with the database.
-We can perform many SQL operations in the java application with the help of JDBC.
-There are four main components of JDBC that are used for interacting with the database, viz.
+The Java Database Connectivity (JDBC) is a Java API (Application Programming Interface) that is responsible for connecting Java applications with the database.
+We can perform many SQL operations in a Java application with the help of JDBC.
+The four main components of JDBC are used for interacting with the database, viz.
 JDBC API, JDBC DriverManager, Test suite, ODBC Bridge Driver.
 The DriverManager ensures that the correct driver is chosen for the database we are interacting with and is returned to the application.
 When getConnection() is called, the DriverManager will attempt to locate a suitable driver from amongst those loaded at initialisation and those loaded explicitly.

 Live masterclass